 Has the motor in your washing machine stopped working?
 The problem could lie with a fault with the carbon crushes.
-No need to panic buy a new appliance! eSpares has the perfect replacement part for only a few quid!
+No need to panic and buy a new appliance! eSpares has the perfect replacement part for only a few quid!
 These compatible carbon brushes will get your old washing machine functioning like a brand new appliance, if your current carbon brushes are faulty.

 Compatible spare part suitable for select models of Bosch, Neff and Siemens washing machines.

 Please check the list of suitable models to ensure that this spare part will fit your appliance.

 To reset the F21 error on a Bosch machine, turn the program knob from the off position (12 o'clock), to the 6 o'clock position and immediately press and hold the spin button.
 Then while holding the spin button turn the knob to 7 o'clock position and continue holding spin button for 15 seconds.
 Then turn the knob to the off position.

 How to replace washing machine carbon brushes

 This video should help with fitting this part.
 However, the exact layout and fitting technique may differ for your make and model.

 Be safe - always unplug any appliance from the electricity supply before carrying out any work on it.

 If you are in any doubt contact a qualified repairer.